J0shW/rpg-vaults/Trapazia/Characters/Players/Izen.md

 - Wears a Rorschach-type mask that shifts on his face
 - From the city [[Port Valoor]]
 - He likes to travel and perform music.
 Speak for those that think they aren’t important, give them a voice.
 - There seems to be 2 beings fighting for control of Izan's body.
-One named [[Bartollo]], and the other is The Mask that Izan wears.
+One named [[Bartolo]], and the other is The Mask that Izan wears.

 ## Locations
 [[Port Valoor]] | [[Adelgate]]